Somalia leaders fail to break deadlock over presidential vote

 “If the main politicians don’t agree, there is still going to be a massive problem,,” said Omar Mahmood, senior analyst for Somalia at international think-tank International Crisis Group.

-Reporting by Abdiqani Hassan; writing by Duncan Miriri; editing by Jason Neely
+Reporting by Abdiqani Hassan and Abdi Sheikh; writing by Duncan Miriri; editing by Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.